UMWEDU/umw-residencelife-sync/_pages/details.md

 Learn how to <a href="http://www.umw.edu/residencelife/before-you-get-to-campus/housing-selection/navigating-symplicity/">Navigate Symplicity Residence</a>.
 <h2><strong>Open Rooms:</strong></h2>
 Students are strongly urged to find a roommate for the Housing Selection process.
-However, there will be a limited number of Open Rooms available to those students who do not have a group formed [roommate(s)] to fill an entire room or suite.
+However, there will be a limited number of Open Rooms available to those students who do not have a group formed to fill an entire room or suite.
 These students will only have the choice of choosing a space in one of these Open Rooms.

 The list of designated Open Rooms will be listed in Symplicity Residence after you log in.
 This list will be updated throughout the selection process on Saturday.
 As it will change, be sure to review it again prior to selecting if you want to know what spaces are Open Rooms.